ajm/swiftlink/README.md

 ### Using the GPU

-If you have a CUDA-compatible GPU and have the CUDA drivers installed, SwiftLink can offload LOD score calculations to it and speed up the overall runtime.
+If you have a CUDA-compatible GPU and have the CUDA drivers installed (see [CUDA installation guide](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/)), SwiftLink can offload LOD score calculations to the GPU and speed up the overall runtime.
 The GPU code only supports autosomal linkage analysis:

     swift -p east.ped -m east.map -d east.dat -o results.txt -c 4 -g